 Listed below are a few useful tips that operations personnel visiting production sites have observed to be useful.

-Manage and monitor the VCS room using the remote Video Control Console (VCC) and the video monitor at the AFSM 100 supervisors' desk instead of making frequent trips to the VCS room.
-This allows the supervisor to manage the entire system from one location.
-Performance monitoring of the entire VCS, individual DCOs, and editing tasks can all be performed at the remote VCC.
+Manage and monitor the VCS operation at the REC.
+Performance monitoring of the entire VCS, individual DCOs, and editing tasks can all be performed at the VCC.
+I